Lucy Kennedy

-Lucy Kennedy (Lusaí Ní Chinnéide; born 21 April 1976) is an Irish television and radio presenter.
+Lucy Kennedy (Lusaí Ní Chinnéide; born 21 April 1976) is an Irish television, radio presenter and children's book author.

 Kennedy first came to public attention from co-hosting The Podge and Rodge Show on RTÉ Two.
-She has also presented dating show The Ex-Files, the celebrity show Livin' with Lucy, her own chat show The Lucy Kennedy Show and the reality boxing show Charity Lords of the Ring.
-She is doing full time radio work, The Colm and Lucy breakfast Show on Ireland's Classic Hits Radio.
+She has also presented the dating show The Ex-Files, the celebrity show Livin' with Lucy, her own chat show The Lucy Kennedy Show and the reality boxing show Charity Lords of the Ring.
+She is doing full-time radio work, The Colm and Lucy breakfast Show on Ireland's Classic Hits Radio.
 She presented The Six O'Clock Show on TV3.

 Early life

 Kennedy grew up in Sandycove, Dublin, the middle child of three girls.
 Her father is John Kennedy who would later feature alongside his daughter as her pianist on The Lucy Kennedy Show.

 Lucy attended Holy Child Killiney secondary school.
 Kennedy's first career was as a flight attendant with Cityjet, followed by a course in television presenting and production.
 In 2002, she worked as a contestant researcher for an Irish version of The Weakest Link.
-She later worked as production assistant on An Tuath Nua and production co-ordinator on A Scare at Bedtime and briefly worked in sales for SPIN 1038.
+She later worked as a production assistant on An Tuath Nua and production co-ordinator on A Scare at Bedtime and briefly worked in sales for SPIN 1038.